ui/stamps-api-docs/source/customer_api.rst

 ============= =========== =========================
 Parameter     Required    Description
 ============= =========== =========================
-identifier    Yes         A string indicating customer's email, Member ID, mobile number or primary key ID type          Yes         A choices for delivery channel for otp ( email, sms, whatsapp ) template_code No          A template code for otp messages template, can be setup in merchant interfaces
+mobile_number Yes         A string indicating customer new mobile number type          Yes         A choices for delivery channel for otp ( sms, whatsapp ) template_code No          A template code for otp messages template, can be setup in merchant interfaces
 ============= =========== =========================